ab185508/file-type-finder/README.md

 ## [Case 1](.github/workflows/testcase1.yml)

-Gets modified files using another action and takes in the CSV from that as input.
+Gets modified files using another action and takes in the `csv` from that as input.
 Then, it runs through the files and finds the ones that end in `.yml`.

 ```yaml
 - name: File type finder action